Disability Inclusion Advisory Committee

 Mildura CBD Disability Access Map

 This Council produced map is designed to assist people with a disability to navigate around Mildura's central business district.
-The map includes a wide range of information, including:
+The map includes a wide range of information below and is also available in an online version: Accessibility Map.

 • Accessible routes of travel